hestiacp/hestiacp-docs/admin_docs/mail.rst

 Are there any known issues with Manage sieve
 **********************************************************************************

 Yes, quotas are supposed be handled by dovecote now instead of Exim4.
-Quotas set in the Edit mail account will beignored.
+Quotas set in the Edit mail account will be ignored.